d33pak943/Spotify_Data_Analysis/README.md

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
 It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries  and optimizing query performance.
 The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+## Project Steps

+### 1. Data Exploration
+Before diving into SQL, it’s important to understand the dataset thoroughly.
+The dataset contains attributes such as:
+- `Artist`: The performer of the track.
+- `Track`: The name of the song.
+- `Album`: The album to which the track belongs.
+- `Album_type`: The type of album (e.g., single or album).
+- Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

+### 2. Querying the Data
+After the data is inserted, various SQL queries can be written to explore and analyze the data.
+- Simple data retrieval, filtering, and basic aggregations.
+- More complex queries involving grouping, aggregation functions, and joins.
+- Nested subqueries, window functions, CTEs, and performance optimization.

+### 3. Query Optimization
+In advanced stages, the focus shifts to improving query performance.
+Some optimization strategies include:
+- **Indexing**: Adding indexes on frequently queried columns.
+- **Query Execution Plan**: Using `EXPLAIN ANALYZE` to review and refine query performance.

+---
+## Project Procedure

 ###  Database Setup

 - **Database Creation**: The project starts by creating a database named `spotify_db`.